-Crafting this type of balanced strategy means that they (and you) can weather storms, like when social media companies change their algorithm or economic dips from a pandemic.
-They can be flexible and nimble, with more resources for success.
+Crafting this type of balanced strategy means that you can weather storms, such as when social media companies change their algorithm or economic dips from a pandemic.
+You can be flexible and nimble, with more resources for success.

 Okay….let’s get to it!

 Marketing involves more than just slapping up some Facebook posts and calling it a day.
 There are eight areas that we are constantly monitoring and planning to make sure that your online presence isn’t lopsided or too reliant on one thing.

 The Customer Journey is the path your visitors take into and throughout your website to take action and become a client.
 It’s common to spend lots of time trying to attract visitors, but marketing doesn’t stop once visitors arrive at your website.